Three Island Circuit

 Continue on to South Georgia and the Antarctic Peninsula

-Enjoy a free morning before joining the rest of your travelmates and expedition staff as you board the Plancius in the afternoon to enjoy some appetizers and embark on our South Georgia and Antarctic Peninsula tour.
+Enjoy a free morning before joining the rest of your travelmates and expedition staff as you board the Plancius in the afternoon to enjoy some appetizers and embark on our South Georgia and Antarctic Peninsula trip.

 Falkland Islands Extension